gregoryStarr/mindBodyCodeChallenge/README.md

 ------------------------------

 # Preface
 I was not able to address the design aspect of your challenge.
-I would like to highlight the project structure, architecture decisions, and project configuration.

 # Requirements
 You will need node to run this project